 - the Stanford lecture series Human Behavioral Biology by Robert Sapolsky

 - The Selfish Gene by Richard Dawkins

 - Sapiens: A Brief History of Humankind by Yuval Noah Harari

 - Tribe: On Homecoming and Belonging by Sebastian Junger

-The ultimate path—the royal road—to your True Will, however, is meditation.
-A daily mindfulness practice is vital for training self-awareness and drawing you nearer to your true self.
+Finally, the ultimate path to doing your True Will is meditation because a daily mindfulness practice trains your self-awareness and draws you nearer to your true self.